 1) Life Events

 Depression can occur as a reaction to a specific event.
 For example, a relationship breakdown, death of a loved one, losing a job, financial stress, diagnosis of a medical illness or disability, failure, isolation and loneliness…just to name a few.
-Basically, any event that creates stress, and is difficult to cope with or change, can lead to depression.
+Basically, any event that creates stress, and is difficult to cope with or change, can lead to this condition.

 Neurotransmitters are chemicals that are produced in our brains.
 There are several neurotransmitters that are involved in regulating mood (serotonin is one of these).
 If the amounts of these neurotransmitters fall too low, or if neurotransmitters become unbalanced, depression can occur.